DraftShift/StealthChanger/UserMods/MRSalguod/2.4 Dockable Nudge Mount/Readme.md

+### Information:

 This is a mod of [VIN-y's Removable 2.4 Mount](https://github.com/zruncho3d/nudge/tree/main/User%20Mods/VIN-y/Removable%202.4%20Mount) for the [Nudge probe](https://github.com/zruncho3d/nudge/tree/main).

+It is dockable so that you don't loose any build volume.
+It also has a microswitch so that when it is docked is alays riggered.

+### My Modifications:

 I have modded it it use the same pins and bushings from [DSD's StealthChanger](https://github.com/DraftShift/StealthChanger).